 Manage and edit your data

-With ArcGIS Pro, you can create and edit many different kinds of features, including cities, buildings, roads, forests, rivers, mountains, and any other spatial phenomena, and integrate data from many sources into your project.
-You can visualize the layers you are editing in both 2D and 3D so you can see them from all perspectives.
+With ArcGIS Pro, you can create and edit many kinds of features, including cities, buildings, roads, forests, rivers, mountains, and any other spatial phenomena, and integrate data from many sources into your project.
+You can visualize the layers you are editing in 2D and 3D so you can see them from all perspectives.

 - Design the schema of your data to model your world.

-- You can create new features in a layer by drawing them in a map and assigning attributes to define their characteristics.
+- You can create features in a layer by drawing them in a map and assigning attributes to define their characteristics.

 - Update existing features to reflect their current condition based on newly acquired data or information that comes from the field.